algogz/questions/q/dop/aws-devop-pro-part1.md

 Explanation:

 AWS recommends Blue-Green for zero-downtime deploys.
 Since you use DynamoDB, and neither AWS OpsWorks nor AWS Elastic Beanstalk directly supports DynamoDB, the option selecting CloudFormation and Blue-Green is correct.
 You use various strategies to migrate the traffic from your current application stack (blue) to a new version of the application (green).
 This is a popular technique for deploying applications with zero downtime.
 The deployment services like AWS Elastic Beanstalk, AWS CloudFormation, or AWS OpsWorks are particularly useful as they provide a simple way to clone your running application stack.
-You can set up a new version of your application (green) by simply cloning current version of the application (blue). https://d0.awsstatic.com/whitepapers/overview-of-
+You can set up a new version of your application (green) by simply cloning current version of the application (blue). https://d0.awsstatic.com/whitepapers/overview-of-deployment-options-on-aws.pdf

- deployment-options-on-aws.pdf

 </p></details><hr>